wdoganowski/tv3_call_center_analyzer/README.md

 ## Testing

-Update the `events\` and `environments\` json files with the arns of your test resources and runn the following:
+Update the `events\` and `environments\` json files with the ARNs of your test resources and rnn the following:

 ``` sh
 sam local invoke AnalyzeFunction --event events/analyze.json --env-vars environments/dev.json